Efficient Attention Mechanism for Visual Dialog that can Handle All the Interactions between Multiple Inputs: Related Work

 \subsection{Attention Mechanisms for Vision-Language Tasks}

-Attention mechanisms have become an indispensable component to build neural architectures for vision-language tasks, such as VQA \cite{chen2015abc, ilievski2016focused, kim2018bilinear, lu2016hierarchical, nguyen2018improved, yang2016stacked, yu2017multi, yu2018beyond} and visual grounding \cite{deng2018visual, yu2018mattnet, zhuang2018parallel}, etc. Inspired by the recent success of the Transformer for uni-modal language tasks \cite{devlin2018bert, vaswani2017attention}, several studies have proposed its extensions to bi-modal vision-language tasks \cite{chen2019uniter, gao2019dynamic, li2019visualbert, lu2019vilbert, tan2019lxmert, yu2019deep}.
+Attention mechanisms are currently indispensable to build neural architectures for vision-language tasks, such as VQA \cite{chen2015abc,ilievski2016focused,kim2018bilinear,lu2016hierarchical,nguyen2018improved,yang2016stacked,yu2017multi,yu2018beyond} and visual grounding \cite{deng2018visual,yu2018mattnet,zhuang2018parallel}, etc. Inspired by the recent success of the Transformer for language tasks \cite{devlin2018bert,vaswani2017attention}, several studies have proposed its extensions to bi-modal vision-language tasks \cite{chen2019uniter,gao2019dynamic,li2019visualbert,lu2019vilbert,tan2019lxmert,yu2019deep}.
 Specifically, for VQA, it is proposed to use intra-modal and inter-modal attention blocks and stack them alternately to fuse question and image features \cite{gao2019dynamic}; it is also proposed to use a cascade of modular co-attention layers that compute the self-attention and guided-attention of question and image features \cite{yu2019deep}.
-The method of pretraining a Transformer model used in BERT \cite{devlin2018bert} is employed along with Transformer extension to bi-modal tasks for several vision-language tasks \cite{chen2019uniter, li2019visualbert, lu2019vilbert}.
-They first pretrain their models on external datasets, such as COCO Captions \cite{chen2015microsoft} or Conceptual Captions dataset \cite{sharma2018conceptual}, and then transfer the models to several target tasks by finetuning them.
+The method of pretraining a Transformer model used in BERT \cite{devlin2018bert} is employed along with Transformer extension to bi-modal tasks for several vision-language tasks \cite{chen2019uniter,li2019visualbert,lu2019vilbert}.
+They first pretrain the models on external datasets, such as COCO Captions \cite{chen2015microsoft} or Conceptual Captions dataset \cite{sharma2018conceptual}, and then fine-tune them on several target tasks.